YiwenLiebesleid/dataviz-project-template-proposal/README.md

 <img src=./doc/task4_bar1.png align="center" width=600 />

 (Version 2)
+- Hover:
-- Hover: When moving the mouse onto one bar, all bars will display the value of caffeine/alcohol/exercise (y-axis).
-The selected bar will be highlighted.
+  + When moving the mouse onto one bar, all bars will display the value of caffeine/alcohol/exercise (y-axis).
+  + When moving the mouse onto one bar, the selected bar will be highlighted.

 <img src=./doc/task4_bar2.png align="center" width=600 />